tfennelly/jenkins-js-builder/README.md

 * __[CommonJS]__: JavaScript module system (i.e. the expected format of JavaScript modules).
 This module system works with the nice/clean synchronous `require` syntax synonymous with [node.js] (for module loading) e.g. `var mathUtil = require('../util/mathUtil');`.
 This allows us to tap into the huge [NPM] JavaScript ecosystem.
 * __[Browserify]__: A build time utility ([NPM] package - executed as a [Gulp] "task") for "bundling" a graph of [CommonJS] style modules together, producing a single JavaScript file ([bundle]) that can be loaded (from a single request) in a browser.
 [Browserify] ensures that the `require` calls (see above) resolve properly to the correct module within the [bundle].
 * __[Gulp]__: A JavaScript build system ([NPM] package), analogous to what Maven is for Java i.e. executes "tasks" that eventually produce build artifacts.
 In this case, a JavaScript __[bundle]__ is produced via [Gulp]s execution of a [Browserify] "task".
 * __[frontend-maven-plugin]__: A Maven plugin that allows us to hook a [Gulp] "build" into a maven build e.g. for a Jenkins plugin.
+See <a href="#maven-integration">Maven Integration</a> below.

 # Features
 `jenkins-js-builder` does a number of things:

-1. Run [Jasmine] tests/specs and produce a JUnit report that can be picked up by a top level Maven build.
+1. Runs [Jasmine] tests/specs and produce a JUnit report that can be picked up by a top level Maven build.
 1. Uses [Browserify] to produce a [CommonJS] module __[bundle]__ file from a "main" [CommonJS] module (see the `bundle` task below).
 The [bundle] file is typically placed somewhere on the filesystem that allows a higher level Maven build to pick it up and include it in e.g. a Jenkins plugin HPI file (so it can be loaded by the browser at runtime).
 1. Pre-process [Handlebars] files (`.hbs`) and include them in the __[bundle]__ file (see 2 above).
-1. __Optionally__ pre-process a [LESS] fileset to a `.css` file that can be picked up by the tope level Maven build and included in the e.g. a Jenkins plugin HPI file.
+1. __Optionally__ pre-process a [LESS] fileset to a `.css` file that can be picked up by the top level Maven build and included in the e.g. a Jenkins plugin HPI file.
 See the `bundle` task below.
 1. __Optionally__ perform module transformations (using a [Browserify Transform](https://github.com/substack/browserify-handbook#transforms)) that "link" in [Framework lib]s (`import` - see [jenkins-js-modules]), making the [bundle] a lot lighter by allowing it to use a shared instance of the [Framework lib] Vs it being included in the [bundle].
 This can easily reduce the size of a [bundle] from e.g. 1Mb to 50Kb or less, as [Framework lib]s are often the most weighty components.
 See the `bundle` task below.
 1. __Optionally__ `export` (see [jenkins-js-modules]) the [bundle]s "main" [CommonJS] module (see 2 above) so as to allow other [bundle]s `import` it i.e. effectively making the bundle a [Framework lib] (see 5 above).
 See the `bundle` task below.